The Missing Cross to Purity

 For you know, after a thief or a murderer is condemned and judged,

-and have sentence passed upon him,
+and has sentence passed upon him,

 yet he is not executed that day; the execution comes afterwards.